CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

 8. In the Microsoft Intune admin center, select **Devices** in the breadcrumb navigation menu.

 ### Task 6: Verify that the Configuration profile is applied

+In this task you will verify on SEA-WS1 that Intune has applied the configuration profile and that all required changes are in effect.

 1. Switch to **HOSTVM** and sign in to **SEA-WS1** VM from the desktop shortcut.